telavivmakers/geek_code/README.md

 ```

 #### L – Programming languages .
-In v4 you can list a series of languages and your opinions/stance thereupon, for example Lp++/R+ would indicate high proficiency in python and above average knowledge of R.
+List a series of languages and your facility/opinion thereupon, for example Lp++/R+ would indicate high proficiency in python and above average knowledge of R.

 ```
 Lj – java